 In the eighteen-nineties, the movement of thought which awakened the drama also caused a disturbance in the philosophic equilibrium; this in turn reacted upon general thought, and caused changes in dramatic logic and method.
 As long as philosophy remained within the framework of idealism, it was impossible to annihilate the dualism of mind and matter.
-Men were desperately seeking for a new way of freeing the unique soul from the bondage of reality-which at the same time would justify and explain the immediate maladjustments between themselves and their environment.
-Hegel's absolute was too remote and final for the modern 62 Theory and Technique of Playwriting world; Spencer's "synthetic philosophy" was too narrow and limited.
+Men were desperately seeking for a new way of freeing the unique soul from the bondage of reality - which at the same time would justify and explain the immediate maladjustments between themselves and their environment.
+Hegel's absolute was too remote and final for the modern world; Spencer's "synthetic philosophy" was too narrow and limited.